 Quiltmaking led to wool appliqué, which eventually opened the door to primitive rug hooking.
 Karen belongs to a small rug-hooking group that meets faithfully every other Saturday morning for sharing, inspiration, fun, and of course, good coffee!
 She loves to schedule time for at least one rug camp a year—a chance to travel to different areas of the country to meet up with likeminded hookers and learn from well-known teachers.
 (Yes, rug hookers are known as hookers and it doesn’t bother them in the least.)

 Karen’s other favorite pastime is knitting.
-While her grandmother taught her to knit when she was a child, she took years off from knitting due to tendonitis.
-But being introduced to circular needles years later (by one of our authors!) lets her once again enjoy the soothing rhythm of knitting pain free.
 Knitting is pretty much a daily activity for Karen, who is known to carry “emergency knitting” in her purse.
 (Here in the northwest, you never know when you might have time on your hands—stuck in a traffic jam due to downed trees or waiting in line for a ferry!)

-In her role as managing editor for Martingale, she has worked with dozens of authors to develop their ideas and concepts into full-fledged manuscripts for quilting, sewing, knitting, and crochet books.
+In her role as editorial director for Martingale, she has worked with dozens of authors and editors to develop ideas and concepts into full-fledged manuscripts for quilting, sewing, knitting, and crochet books.
 Karen is an author herself, writing and making the quilts for Bits and Pieces: 20 Small Quilts from Scraps and Fat Quarters.
 She’s also contributed projects to a variety of other quilting, sewing, and rug-hooking books.

 If you divide the quilting world into people who enjoy the process and those who love the completed product, Robin was definitely a process person.
 Depending on her mood, Robin liked to call herself either a dilettante or a Renaissance woman.
 She was always looking to learn something new and seldom created the same thing the same way twice.